learn-compsci/webtop/README.md

 **Solution:**
 - **Windows/Mac:** Open Docker Desktop and ensure it is running.
 You might have to restart your computer.
 - **Linux:** Start Docker with `sudo systemctl start docker` or `sudo service docker start`.

----
-### Audio does not work
-Your browser will ask you for permission to use audio/camera/microphone each time you start `webtop`.
-If you do not allow it, audio will not work.
-Therefore, you have to enable audio in the browser tab that's running WebTop (each time).
-This is intentional.

-**Solution:**
-- Click the tiny arrow in the middle left of the screen (it looks like a play button).
-This opens a bar at the top middle of the screen.
-- Click the speaker icon to enable audio.